-The great thing about flat line trolling is that it’s simple.
+The great thing about flat-line trolling is that it’s simple.
 Get the crankbaits out behind the boat, put the motor in gear, and go.
 Spinning reels and line counter reels are best for flatline trolling.
 Here are a few things to consider.
 Line counters offer you the ability to precisely replicate where your lure is in the water when you have success.
 The downside is, it takes time to get the line out and lure to depth.
-Spinning reels offer the ability to quickly cast the bait a long distance and get fishing faster, but you can’t measure as precisely how much line you have out or what depth the bait is running.
+Spinning reels offer the ability to quickly cast the bait a long distance and get fishing faster, but you can’t measure precisely how many lines you have out or what depth the bait is running.

 If you’re on a hot bite in shallower water bumping bottom, spinning gear is far more efficient, but if you’re finding fish suspended in a very specific range, line counters allow you the ability to fish precise depths.
 If you don’t have equipment with line counters, one way to measure is to use metered line, or mark your line with a Sharpie.